 Expats from the UK living in Brisbane should have no trouble finding work.
 The main industries are IT, finance, administration, mining and construction.
 Jobs tend to pay well in Brisbane despite the lower cost of living compared to other Australian capitals.
-Work life balance is often reported as one of the most satisfying parts of living and working in Australia and jobs in Brisbane certainly have this appeal.
-A proper work visa is needed to obtain employment in Australia and many jobs can be found through recruitment agencies or websites such as SEEK.
+Work-life balance is often reported as one of the most satisfying parts of living and working in Australia, and many jobs in Brisbane certainly have this appeal.
+Make sure you spend time exploring your visa options as there are many different options.

 Brisbane is a great place to live for UK expats and retirees looking to live in sunny Australia and who want all the conveniences of a large thriving city but without the hefty price tag.
 If you’re looking to make the move to Australia this year, Brisbane could be just the place for you.

 Still have questions about moving to Australia?
 Email our free Resource Centre on firstname.lastname@example.org or give us a call on +44(0)20 7898 0549.